Additional COVID-19 cases confirmed by City of Lubbock.

-Additionally, there were 133 recoveries and two additional deaths.
-This brings the total number of cases in Lubbock County to 46,241, with 2,453 active, 43,138 listed as recovered and 650 total deaths, according to the release.
+Additionally, there were 321 recoveries and five additional deaths.
+This brings the total number of cases in Lubbock County to 46,329, with 2,170 active, 43,504 listed as recovered and 650 total deaths, according to the release.

 (0) comments